By Luis Torres, Staff Writer

-“Everyone doesn’t understand that they only see the tip of the iceberg,” said Deegan.
+“Everyone doesn’t understand that they only see the tip of the iceberg,” Deegan said.
 “They don’t see everything that goes under.
 They don’t see me training my butt off, training at the gym, driving every single day in whatever car I can get in.
 Whether its a go-kart or my Polaris.
 Everything I can drive, I’m driving and it has showed.

 “It showed how much experience I had.
 It showed that I knew how to make that pass and we made it happened.
 That’s exactly what I’m here for, and exactly what we’re gong to do for the rest of the season.”